 3) YOU CAN EAT MORE

-Breastfeeding can burn around 500 calories.
+Breastfeeding can burn up to 500 calories.
 Great news!
 You can eat that Black Forest gateaux that you've been eyeing up in the fridge all day without a smidgen of guilt!
 And babies are really forgiving so if you choose to eat it whilst you're feeding and flicking through a magazine, they probably won't mind too much if you drop a few crumbs on their head

 4) NO PERIODS